Costa Mediterranea deck plans

 Each of the Costa Mediterranea cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Costa Mediterranea staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Costa Mediterranea (built 2003, last refurbished 2013, scheduled refurbishment 2017) is the second (last) of the Spirit-class Costa cruise ships - together with Costa Atlantica.
-From this vessel class are also the Carnival cruise ships Legend, Miracle, Pride and Spirit.
+Costa Mediterranea (2003-built, last refurbished by Costa in 2017) is the second/last of the Spirit-class Costa Cruises ships - together with Costa Atlantica.
+From this class are also the Carnival Cruise Lines ships Legend, Miracle, Pride and Spirit.

-Mediterranea has many modern art works (inspired by 17-18th century Italian palaces and famous buildings) on display at various places throughout the ship.
+Mediterranea has many modern artworks (inspired by 17-18th-century Italian palaces and famous buildings) on display at various places throughout the ship.

-Costa Mediterranea refurbishment 2013 review
+Costa Mediterranea 2013 refurbishment review

-During the ship's 2013 drydock refurbishment (November 21 - December 4, done by Fincantieri in Palermo Sicily) were performed routine maintenance (hull cleaning, repainting), all public venues received new carpets and curtains.
+During the ship's 2013 drydock refurbishment (November 21 - December 4, done by Fincantieri in Palermo Sicily) were performing routine maintenance (hull cleaning, repainting), all public venues received new carpets and curtains.
 The refurbishment project was budgeted EUR 4 million.